Owen-Liuyuxuan/autoware_tf_data_engine/readme.md

 ## Features

-- [ ] **Comprehensive Data Extraction**: Processes ROS bags to extract object tracking, ego vehicle positioning, and map data (WIP, currently only visualize and deal with all lanelet elements.)
+- [x] **Comprehensive Data Extraction**: Processes ROS bags to extract object tracking, ego vehicle positioning, traffic_light and map data (WIP, currently only visualize and deal with all lanelet elements.)
-- [ ] **Map Processing**: Integrates with Lanelet2 maps to provide contextual road network information (WIP, currently only visualize and deal with lanelet elements.)
+- [x] **Map Processing**: Integrates with Lanelet2 maps to provide contextual road network information (WIP, currently not supporting lanelet2 polygon)
 - [ ] **Object Tracking**: Maintains object state information for surrounding vehicles and obstacles (WIP, currently only record and utilize the current tracked objects)
+- [x] **Traffic Light Information**: Record the most recent traffic light information at each key frame.
+- [x] **Meta Information**: Record the vehicle informations and the lanelet2 maps information used for each sequences of bags.
 - [x] **Trajectory Analysis**: Captures both historical and predicted future trajectories
 - [x] **Visualization**: Optional visualization of extracted scenes with pygame-based renderer
-- [ ] **Frame Selection**: Intelligent key frame selection to reduce redundancy in the dataset
+- [x] **Frame Selection**: Constant skipping frame selection to reduce redundancy in the dataset

 ## Requirements